kevinchatham/setup.sh/readme.md

 ~/wsl-ubuntu-setup/setup.sh
 ```

-### Resetting WSL
+### Resetting Ubuntu WSL

-The current WSL environment can be reset with one of these powershell commands.
+Ubuntu WSL can be reset with one of these powershell commands.

 For WSL v1:
 ```powershell